danieljoachims/piScheduler/README.md

 It's recommended to run 'piSchedule.py' with tmux.
 That way the current status of the daily switch plan can be recalled.
 Helpful in a RPI configuration without keyboard/terminal using a SSH connection.

+### piClient
+'piClient' is used together with 'piSchedule'.
+When 'piSchedule' has been started 'piClient' can pass commands or the name of a daySchedule file to 'piSchedule'.
+That way additional switching instruction can be added and the current daySchedule will be replaced by the new one with the next day change.

+  `./piClient.py [argument]`

+See 'piSchedule.MD'  more details and descriptions

 ### Examples of the .JSON and .INI files

 - [piSchedule.json](https://github.com/neandr/piScheduler/blob/master/piSchedule.json)